-Policies that govern our approach Due diligence processes People Policy - • Ensuring that this Policy is implemented effectively across The policy is designed to support the long-term the Company through our HR leadership team, engagement vision of the Company, to be 'one of the most with business stakeholders via our Business Partnering model, trusted financial services brands in the UK and and oversight by the relevant governance Committees.
-Europe', with a brand promise to unlock the Adopting Policy Standards that support adherence to the μ principles of the Policy: by delivering innovative solutions and - Health and Safety Policy Standard outstanding customer experiences. - Performance Management Policy Standard - Recruitment and Selection Policy Standard - Remuneration Policy Standard - Training and Competence Policy Standard
+Due diligence processes Policies that govern our approach People Policy -• Ensuring that this Policy is implemented effectively The policy is designed to support across the Company through our HR leadership team, engagement with business stakeholders via the long-term vision of the Company, to be 'one of the most our Business Partnering model, and oversight by the trusted financial services brands in relevant governance Committees. the UK and Europe', with a brand • Adopting Policy Standards that support adherence promise to unlock the potential to the principles of the Policy: of individuals, businesses and > Health and Safety Policy Standard society, by delivering innovative > Performance Management Policy Standard solutions and outstanding > Recruitment and Selection Policy Standard customer experiences. > Remuneration Policy Standard > Training and Competence Policy Standard

-Where to find further information necessary to understand our business and its impacts, including outcomes of our activities
+Where to find further information necessary to understand our business and its impacts, including outcomes of our activities:

-- Section 172(1) Statement (The interests of the Company's employees), page 34 - Directors' Report (Employees), starting on page 55 - ESG summary (Colleagues and culture), page 26 - Corporate Governance Statement (Diversity and Inclusion), page 70
+- > Section 172(1) Statement (The interests of the Company's employees), page 34 - > Directors' Report (Employees), starting on page 55 - > ESG summary (Colleagues and culture), page 27 - > Corporate Governance Statement (Diversity and Inclusion), page 66